Audio dequantization using instantaneous frequency: Experiment and Results

 \subsection{Computational considerations}

-For a 6-second-long excerpt, a single iteration of the consistent B-PHADQ variant takes about 0.12 second on a PC with AMD 3.80\,GHz CPU and 32\,GB RAM.
-Therefore, at a~word length of 8\,bps, optimal performance in terms of the ODG was reached in less than 7 seconds.
-A~single iteration of the sparsity-based CP variant takes about 0.03 second, so a~full reconstruction with 500 iterations requires approximately 15~seconds.
+For a 6-second-long excerpt, a single iteration of the consistent B-PHADQ variant takes about 0.07 second on a PC with AMD 3.80\,GHz CPU and 32\,GB RAM.
+Therefore a full, 60~ite\-ra\-tion~long reconstruction is obtained in 4.2 seconds.
+A~single iteration of the baseline sparsity-based CP algorithm takes about 0.03 second, thus a~full reconstruction with 500 iterations requires approximately 15~seconds.
+The proposed method thus requires significantly lower computational time to achieve results of comparable quality.